rbowsley/lamplighthelp/source/51-2-4_Relationships.markdown

 - **Default Contacts**

    When you create a relationship, you might see a ‘Default contact’ option.
-Default contacts are very powerful, and if you use these in your system, see our video on the subject.

 - **Adding Profiles from the ‘Add Relationship’ Dialogue**